 Details

-Venus' Nipple Tomato Seeds (Solanum lycopersicum) 25 seeds
+Venus's Nipple Tomato Seeds (Solanum lycopersicum) 25 seeds

 Mid-season, elongated variety, fruits weighing 80 to 100g.